crkntk/jitsu-buddies/README.md

 username: CoolBelt1
 password: pikapika1

-Disclaimer: This is for portforlio and prototyping purposes only.
+Disclaimer: This is for portfolio and prototyping purposes only.
 The render service goes into downtime when there are no requests for 15 minutes.
   It may take some time for the services to come up again when recieve a request after 15 minutes.
 The free service for render is being used.
+  The limit to the amount of users that can be created is 10 minus the 4 default ones located in Imperial Valley.
+So currently a person can create up to 6 new users.
+  This users will be delted at the end of the week keeping only the 4 default ones.

 This website is to give users the ability to find jujitsu partners in their current area based on their prefrences In the front end we use JQUERY and some ajax calls to the back end